What is a domain slot?

 Can I change the domain inside a slot?

 Yes.
 You can remove one domain and add another within the same billing period — at no extra cost — as long as you stay within your paid quota.
+Example:- You have a Scale plan with 3 domain slots.

 - In week 1, you’re monitoring: